 If you only make the minimum repayments on your card each month,

-can pay off your credit card
+to pay off your credit card.

 Credit card calculator